 Follow the coastal path past the Huer’s Hut to Towan Head, the headland on which stands a small white coastguard station.

-On the way to this you pass the old lifeboat house and slip.
+On the way to this you will pass the old lifeboat house and slip.
 This was the steepest launching slip in England.
 This part of Newquay Bay is called ‘The Gazzle’.

 On the westward side there are many cut granite stones – all that remains of an abortive attempt to build a harbour of refuge there in the eighteenth century.